helouazizi/ouazizi-framework/README.md

 ## Structure

 - `src/`:  mini-framework source code (vanilla JS)
-- `dist/`: built or copied framework code for users to import
 - `app/`: user application code, imports the framework from `dist/`

 ## How to run